-My site covers the US CPA exam, but since I get lots of questions on the new CPA Canada designation.
+Although my site mostly covers the US CPA exam, I’ve received lots of questions on the new CPA Canada designation.
 Readers have also asked me about the Canada CPA Exam.
 So, I decided to write a short post on the basics.
 At the end, you’ll also find info about how to become a CPA in Canada from the USA.

-If you already have an undergraduate degree with an accounting focus, then follow this default route to become CPA in Canada.
-If qualified, you will be admitted to the CPA Professional Education Program (CPA PEP).
+If you already have an undergraduate degree with an accounting focus, then follow this default route to become a CPA in Canada.
+If qualified, you will be admitted to the CPA PEP.

 Shown on the right is an extract of the CPA Competency Map.
-You can get more info and download the full version here.
+Additionally, you can get more info and download the full version here.

 CPA PEP is a 2-year part-time program designed for accounting professionals who work full time.
-It consists of six modules:
+What’s more, it consists of six modules:

 Each module ends in an examination.
-CPA candidates must pass each module examination to proceed to the next module.
-The Common Final Examination is a 3-day test to complete the whole process.
+Most importantly, CPA candidates must pass each module examination to proceed to the next module.
+And finally, the Common Final Examination is a 3-day test to complete the whole process.

-CPA PEP is developed on a national basis but the program is delivered on a provincial basis.
-You can register for the CPA PEP through your provincial or regional CPA body.
-There are also schools that run across the provinces can help you study if you need an extra push.
+CPA PEP is developed on a national basis, but the program is delivered on a provincial basis.
+Therefore, you can register for the CPA PEP through your provincial or regional CPA body.
+Plus, schools that run across the provinces can help you study if you need an extra push.

 The CPA PREP consists of 14 modules.
-The sequence in which you take modules 1-10 is important as some modules are prerequisites for others.
-Modules 11 and 12 are self-study an can be taken at any time, subject to availability.
-You only have to complete the ones you need, so you might not have to register for all fourteen.
-Each module ends with an examination.
+The sequence in which you take modules 1-10 is important because some modules are prerequisites for others.
+However, modules 11 and 12 are self-study.
+In other words, they can be taken at any time, subject to availability.
+Plus, you only have to complete the ones you need, so you might not have to register for all fourteen.
+Each module ends with an examination, too.